Updated July 15, 2020

 The Salvation Army

-We have a partnership with Norman Regional Hospital to screen 2 x’s daily for symptoms and plan to isolate when recommended for testing.
+COVID-19 Screening is in place, 2 times daily for symptoms and plan to isolate when recommended for testing.
 We continue to work with shelter guests toward permanent housing solutions where needed.

 Community to go meal served each evening at 4:30pm from our parking lot.
 Food pantry open Tues and Thurs 1-3pm being served outdoors observing CDC guidelines.

-Utility assistance being managed through glass window in lobby one person at a time.
+Utility and rent assistance being managed through glass window in lobby one person at a time.
+Please call 364-9910 ext 101 for an appointment.

 The Virtue Center

-We’re doing Zoom Wellness gatherings every other Wednesday at noon.
-One is scheduled for this Wednesday.
+- Continuing Zoom Wellness gatherings every other Wednesday at noon.

 We are screening at the entrance to the Health Center.
 Patients who are not symptomatic can be seen by our Providers.
 Anyone who cannot screen okay to enter is given a card to show them how to sign up for a virtual visit.
 They are then screened by a nurse and, when necessary, sent to an online wait room to telehealth.